freerange/site/soups/weeknotes/week-917.snip.markdown

 I've spent a chunk of time today trying to fill in a form to renew some of our company insurance policies.
 It's been pretty hard-going, not least because the form is a Word Document with funky formatting that I can't seem to edit in Google Docs or Pages. 😔

-In between times over the last couple of weeks, I've done a bunch of work on Jam - mostly adding protection against malicious file uploads.
-However, I also managed to [address][jam-pr-615] some user [feedback][jam-issue-614] on uploading FLAC files with metadata. 🍓
+In between times over the last couple of weeks, I've done a bunch of work on Jam 🍓.
+This has mostly been adding protection against malicious file uploads.
+However, I also managed to [address][jam-pr-615] some user [feedback][jam-issue-614] on uploading FLAC files with metadata.
+Chris L also made [a first attempt][jam-ecddf381] at reducing the volume of traffic Jam receives from the AI bots!🤖

 Anyway, that's all I can think of for now.
 I hope you're all managing to stay cool in the latest UK heatwave! 🫠